If you’ve never had the extreme pleasure to taste redfish, you are missing out big time my friends. And I mean big time!

 - When grilling, leave the skin on for easier cooking, and oil the grill so the fish won’t stick or you use a grill basket.

-- When pan-frying, spray cooking oil on (preferably) a heavy cast-iron pan.
+- If you pan-fry, spray cooking oil on (preferably) a heavy cast-iron pan.

-- When roasting, line parchment paper or foil on the baking dish
+- Finally, if you choose to roast, line parchment paper or foil on the baking dish

 Pour extra garlic butter into small ramekins to serve with the redfish.
 (Melt more butter and add more garlic if you are serving more than 2 people as this recipe is for)

 To serve, place one fillet and a ramekin of butter on each heated serving plate.

 Redfish and pompano are ideal for this method of cooking.
 If tilefish is used, you may have to split the fillets in half horizontally to have the proper thickness.
 If you can’t get any of these fish, drum, salmon steaks or red snapper fillets can be substituted.
 In any case, the fillets or steaks must not be more than 3/4 inch thick.

 Other AMAZING fish recipes that I know you’ll love and KEEP!